Sayan520/Your-AI-Assistant/README.md

 - Messages are dynamically styled for readability.

 ### 2. Backend Customization
-- Easily extend chatbot logic in `chatbot_logic.py`.
+- Easily extend chatbot logic in `chatbot.py`.
 - Ready for integration with APIs or machine learning models.

 ### 3. Responsive Design
-- Mobile-friendly and adaptable UI using Bootstrap.
+- Mobile-friendly and adaptable UI.

 ---